wp-plugins/radio-station/readme.txt

 = Where can I find the full plugin documentation? =

 The latest documentation can be found online at [NetMix.com](https://radiostation.pro/docs/).
 Documentation is also included with for the currently installed version via the Radio Station Help menu.
 You can find the Markdown-formatted files in the `/docs` folder of the [GitHub Repository](https://github.com/netmix/radio-station/docs/) and in the `/docs` folder of the plugin directory.

+= Is there a demo site I can view to see how Radio Statin works? =

+Yes, visite [demo.radiostation.pro](https://demo.radiostation.pro/) to view the FREE and PRO features of Radio Station.
+You will not be able to test the Visual Schedule Editor in PRO as it's only available for logged in users.

 = How do I schedule a Show? =